 Homeowners in Minnesota can benefit financially if they forgo the grass and instead grow a lawn for bees.

-State lawmakers have approved a new spending program that would set aside $900,000 annually to pay homeowners who replace traditional lawns with bee-friendly wildflowers, clover and native grasses, reports the Star Tribune.
-The spending plan has been sent to Gov. Tim Walz for his signature.
-The plan is an effort to help the state's declining bee population.
+State lawmakers have approved a new spending program called Lawns to Legumes that would set aside $900,000 annually to pay homeowners who replace traditional lawns with bee-friendly wildflowers, clover and native grasses, reports the Star Tribune.
+The spending plan is an effort to help the state's declining bee population.